KelianSchulz/KelianSchulz/README.md

   This project is part of a long-term research preparation for high-impact, explainable AI work

 - 🛠️ **Skills & Topics:**
- Applied Mathematics · Deep Learning · Dynamical Systems · Learning Theory · Interpretability · Self-Supervision
+ Applied Mathematics · Deep Learning · Interpretability
 - 🧪 **Upcoming:**
   Building a strong research portfolio during my studies — to one day contribute to high-impact fundamental research in AI.